-Welcome to another love local!
-We are adventuring to stunning Devon and the delightful Hele Corn Mill this month!
+Welcome to a love local blog post, we are adventuring to stunning Devon and the delightful Hele Corn Mill!

 Here are Kathy and David, Kathy bakes all the delicious cakes on offer at the Tea Room from flour milled on site!
 A lovely couple, with a passion for history and everything about the mill, they will be able to tell you anything want to know about the history of this historic site.